Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Results

-With the larger contractions in episode VF2, we can now investigate the relationship between reentrant action potential vortex waves and the three-dimensional deformation of the epicardial ventricular surface, see Figs.~\ref{fig:VF2} and \ref{fig:VF3} and Supplementary Video 4.
-Fig.~\ref{fig:VF2}a-c) shows three examples of reentrant action potential waves (black: depolarized tissue, light gray: repolarized tissue, normalized units [0,1]): panel a) shows a figure-of-eight pattern and panels b,c) show two clockwise rotating action potential waves in the left and right ventricle, respectively.
-In this slower episode, the action potential waves induce noticeable contractions, which lead to macroscopic deformations of the ventricles in response to the electrical activations.
-The dominant frequency of the action potential vortex wave dynamics is about 10Hz, see Fig.~\ref{fig:VF1}d).
-At these slower activation frequencies, the contractions are much stronger than at the higher frequencies in episode VF1 in Fig.~\ref{fig:VF1}, which is an observation that was also made in \cite{Christoph2018Nature}.
-The tissue moves on average by at least about 0.5-1.0 mm and in many instances even stronger than that, see Fig.~\ref{fig:VF1}e).
-The larger deformations produce smoothly varying vector fields in space and time and it is possible to identify curls in these deformation patterns.
-Note that the displacement vectors are scaled differently than in Figs.~\ref{fig:Sinus1}-\ref{fig:Pacing} and \ref{fig:VF2}.
+With the larger contractions in episode VF2, it is possible to observe reentrant action potential vortex waves inducing vortex-like 3D deformation patterns on the epicardial ventricular surface, see Fig.~\ref{fig:VF2}B,C) and Supplementary Video \ref{video:VF2}.
+Panel B) in Fig.~\ref{fig:VF2} shows three examples of spiral wave-like action potential waves (black: depolarized tissue, light gray: repolarized tissue, normalized units [0,1]): a figure-of-eight pattern and two clockwise spiral waves in the left and right ventricles, respectively.
+In this slower episode, the action potential waves induce noticeable contractions, which lead to macroscopic deformations of the ventricles in response to the electrical activation.
+The dominant VF frequency is about 10Hz, see Fig.~\ref{fig:VF1}E).
+At these slower activation frequencies, the contractions are stronger than at the higher frequencies in episode VF1 in Fig.~\ref{fig:VF1}, which is an observation that was also made in \cite{Christoph2018Nature}.
+The tissue moves on average by about \SI{0.5}{\milli \meter}, see Fig.~\ref{fig:VF1}F).
+The larger deformations are associated with a spatio-temporal displacement vectorfield (red).
+Note that the displacement vectors are scaled differently than in Figs.~\ref{fig:Sinus1}-\ref{fig:Pacing2}.
 Here they display only the direction of the movements of the vertices and not the magnitude of these movements.
-We chose this visualization to highlight vortices or curls in the displacement vectorfields, which emerge repeatedly close to electrical phase singularities (PS).
-Displacement vectors which point into the heart muscle are not visible in Figs.~\ref{fig:VF2}-\ref{fig:VF3}.
-Fig.~\ref{fig:VF3} shows the corresponding phase maps and the mechanical curls in the vicinity of electrical PS.
-Our data confirms a strong correlation between action potential waves and tissue deformation during ventricular fibrillation, and hints at topological abnormalities in the form of mechanical vortices/curls that emerge in the deformation of the heart wall during ventricular fibrillation.
-The strong correlation was first described in \cite{Christoph2018Nature} analyzing single-camera optical mapping data.
-Here, we present, for the first time, three-dimensional measurements of reentrant action potential waves and co-localized vortex-like tissue deformation across the ventricular surface.
+We chose this visualization to highlight vortices or curls in the displacement vectorfields, which emerge close to electrical phase singularities (PS).
+Note that displacement vectors pointing into the heart muscle are not visible.
+Fig.~\ref{fig:VF2}C) shows the corresponding phase maps and the mechanical curls in the vicinity of electrical PS.